enjin/indexer/README.md

 ## Introduction

-The Efinity Indexer is a Squid that serves processed blockchain data for another applications and dApps that requires a more performatic approach to retrieve the data as well as filtering, sorting and relationships.
+The Efinity Indexer is a Squid that serves processed blockchain data for another applications and dApps that requires a more performant approach to retrieve the data as well as filtering, sorting and relationships.

 ### What is a Squid?

 > A squid is a project that extracts and transforms on-chain data in order to present it as a GraphQL API.
-Squids are developed using the Subsquid SDK, which provides extensive tooling to define data schemas, data transfomation rules, and the shape of the resulting API.
+Squids are developed using the Subsquid SDK, which provides extensive tooling to define data schemas, data transformation rules, and the shape of the resulting API.

 We recommend that you read SubSquid docs to understand how it works: https://docs.subsquid.io/